LTL Frame Bag FAQs: Mounting and Packing your Frame Bag

 How much gear can you carry in a frame bag?
 This is often determined by how much space is in your frame once it’s mounted.

 Depending on the orientation of the bag on your frame, we generally pack a small mini-tool and tire lever at the bottom of the bag; squeezing it under the inner tube automatically offers compression from the rubber, which helps press it down and in place.

 The width of the frame bag was designed with the width of a standard inner tube and frame tube in mind.
 To avoid excessive bulging and potential knee contact and to keep items secure, we recommend packing tools or items vertically.
 You also want to make sure moving suspension components are not rubbing against the bag, as they will eventually wear through the material.

 The last thing we want is loose tools bouncing and rattling around as it could be loud and noisy - and don’t underestimate what that could do over the course of a riding season - though we try to use strong and abrasion-resistant materials in our bag, you’ll want to minimize wear and tear to get the longest life from your investment.
 If you have excess space in your bag, wrapping everything in a rubber band or something similar will help keep items secure - a number of multi-tools use this in their design to stay closed.

 Protect your tube

-Over time, a hard plastic lever or metal tool rubbing against your tube could cause abrasion after a season of bouncing around.
+Over time, a hard plastic lever or metal tool rubbing against your tube could (will - it's happened to us) cause abrasion after a season of bouncing around.
 The last thing you want is your flat tire insurance policy to have a flaw, so it's a good idea to wrap the tube in a protective covering to avoid damage over long periods of time.